facebook/react-native-website/website/versioned_docs/version-0.61/native-components-ios.md

 These conversion functions are designed to safely process any JSON that the JS might throw at them by displaying "RedBox" errors and returning standard initialization values when missing keys or other developer errors are encountered.

-To finish up support for the `region` prop, we need to document it in `propTypes` (or we'll get an error that the native prop is undocumented), then we can set it like any other prop:
+To finish up support for the `region` prop, we need to document it in `propTypes`:

 ```jsx
 // MapView.js